Louňovice pod Blaníkem: Administrative division

+Etymology

+The name Louňovice is derived from the surname Louň, meaning "the village of Louň's people".
+In the oldest documents, the personal name was written as Lúň and the name of the settlement as Lúňovice.
+The suffix pod Blaníkem means 'below Blaník'.

 Geography

 Louňovice pod Blaníkem is located about 20 km southeast of Benešov and 52 km southeast of Prague.
 It lies in the Vlašim Uplands.
 The highest point is the mountain of Velký Blaník at 638 m above sea level, notable as the object of one of the most popular national legends.
 The Blanice River flows through the municipal territory.
 The entire territory lies within the Blaník Protected Landscape Area.

 History

 The first written mention of Louňovice is from 1149, when there was founded a women's Premonstratensian monastery.
 In 1420, the monastery was burned down by the Hussites.
 From 1436 to 1547, Louňovice was property of the town of Tábor.
 The then-owner of Louňovice Oldřich Skuhrovský had built a Renassaince fortress in the second half of the 16th century.
 From 1672 until the 20th century, Louňovice was owned by the archbishopric of Prague.

 Transport

 There are no railways or major roads passing through the municipality.